.J.Crew Demylee Leopard Wide Leg Pants

 Lafayette 148 Asher Coat with J. Crew Demylee Leopard Wide Leg Pants

-Pauline, her husband, and family settled in New York City.
+Pauline, her husband, and her family settled in New York City.
 Soon after that, the Radleys opened a small tailoring business.
 In 1941, Mr. Radley left their tailoring business and their marriage.
 Pauline left to fend for herself and her two sons; she sought work in Manhattan.

 After working as a design assistant to coat and suit designer Ben Gershel and then costume designer Travis Banton at Hattie Carnegie, Pauline opened Trigère in 1942, having mastered tailoring techniques.
 In the late 1950s, the label became Pauline Trigère.